Luas, Dublin’s tram service, has taken its website offline after a criminal hacker hijacked the site and left a ransom demand.

 Commenting on the incident, IT Governance Director Steve Watkins said: “While we do not yet have the full details of how the ransom attack succeeded, this is a clear reminder that every organisation should ensure its users know how and when to report information security events, and to have arrangements in place to manage those reports in a timely manner.”

-Sign up for The Daily Sentinel for all the latest cyber security news and advice.
+Sign up for The Weekly Sentinel for all the latest cyber security news and advice.